Unemployment insurance

 URL: https://www.dol.gov/agencies/eta/ui-modernization

 We continued engaging our state partners through expert interviews, and they connected us to community partners and regular claimants to bring into our research and design practice.
 We conducted usability tests and concept tests with those claimants and partners to rapidly iterate on our Figma prototype, which in turn provided ample artifacts for demos and vetting sessions with our state and federal stakeholders.
 Finally, by the end of our work period, we turned over our research corpus (in Dovetail) to the state team to continue working and provided a very well received prospectus on how to continue the work.
-Our contract officer described the UX report as, “<quote from Lesley>”.
+Our contract officer expressed enthusiasm for the UX report, describing it as the new de facto standard for how DOL will approach UI modernization going forward.

-I have published a full account of our work in a series of posts on Truss’ blog:
+I have published a full account of our work—including that UX report—in a series of posts on Truss’ blog:

 1. Modernizing unemployment insurance